PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Experimental and Evaluation Methodology

-In this section, we detail the LLMs evaluated throughout our study, covering both general-purpose and domain-specialized systems.
-The goal is to assess their capabilities in handling various clinically relevant tasks, such as diagnosis, treatment planning, and psychiatric reasoning.
+{In this section, we detail the LLMs evaluated throughout our study, covering both general-purpose and domain-specialized systems.
+The goal is to assess their capabilities in handling various clinically relevant tasks {(see Section~\ref{sec:The_PsychiatryBench_Benchmark} for task definitions)}, such as diagnosis, treatment planning, and diagnostic reasoning.
 By comparing general LLMs with medical-domain-specific models, we aim to highlight the performance trade-offs and advantages of each category.
-This dual perspective provides a clearer understanding of how LLMs can be optimized or selected for different healthcare applications.
+This dual perspective provides a clearer understanding of how LLMs can be optimized or selected for different healthcare applications.}